 By Jaysgal from NJ

 The best way I know is to use the ironon transfer sheets you purchase.
 There are several different brands, some work better than others.
 If you have never used any I would first try Avery I have the best luck with it.
 There is a fabric made specifically for photo quilts.
 It is called Blumenthal craft photo fabric.
 I have not used it and had good luck by washing my fabric in hot water and 1//2 C baking or washing soda first to get any finish out of the fabric.
-I have read that Epson ink has a better ink for fabric printing so if you have access to an epson printer I would use it if possible.
-It is said not to fade from light as fast which seems to be the worst problem for picture quilts.
-I hope this helps.

 Can use any material cotton best.
 I made a quilt out of pictures and T Shirts.
 You need to have a scanner and printer, get the transfer paper from hobby shop or computer store, some Walmarts carry it. instructions are in the pkg. of transfer paper.
 Use light colors.
 I have made mine on pale, green, pink, blue.
 Put picture in center of square and used contrasting colors around the square.
 Example: green around the pink, just different ways to frame the square, to make the quilt.
 Very pretty.
 White cotton T;s can use different pic.'s just scan them and print them. or draw what you want and scan it.
 Lots of fun.